 3. Tactics consist of the plans and counter plans utilized by fencers to coordinate use of blade work and footwork against the fencing styles of opponents.

-The Individual Competitions: At an individual event, all of the entries are seeded based on past performance in the USFA and international (Federation Internationale d'Escrime or FIE) competitions.
+The Individual Competitions: At an individual event, all of the entries are seeded based on past performance in USA Fencing and international (Federation Internationale d'Escrime or FIE) competitions.
 They are divided into pools of five to seven fencers, which are balanced for strength and club separation based on the seed.
 Each fencer in the pool will fence a bout against each of the other members of the pool.
 After completion of the pool, a predetermined number of its members will be elevated to the next round.

 After the pools are concluded, the promoted fencers will be organized from best record to worst into an elimination table of 16, 32, 64 or 128 fencers.
 This may be fenced in a single or double elimination tableau.
 In a single elimination, a fencer losing against an opponent is eliminated form the tournament.
-In double elimination, a fencer is eliminated after two loses.
+In double elimination, a fencer is eliminated after two losses.
 The finals of an event are fenced as a single elimination table of eight fencers.

 Team Competitions: At a team event, two, three, or four person teams plus one permitted alternate are fielded by clubs, schools, or countries and are seeded based on the strength of the fencers comprising the teams.
 The preliminary round(s) are fenced under the pool format and the later rounds are usually fenced with a single elimination format.